MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 The challenges of this project were multifaceted:

 - User Experience: Users found it difficult to navigate and discover content tailored to their interests and needs.
-- Scalability: As our content library expanded, managing static routes became increasingly cumbersome.
+- Scalability: As the content library expanded, managing static routes became increasingly cumbersome.
 - SEO: The website's organic traffic potential was diminished due to lack of discoverability
 - Content Management: Administrators faced challenges updating and organizing content efficiently

 <b>Implementation Details</b>

 A core part of the solution involved React Router, a popular library that enables declarative routing in React applications.
-React Router allowed me to define and manage routes within our application, ensuring that specific components were rendered when certain URLs were accessed.
-Here's how I approached dynamic route creation for our specific content categories:
+React Router allowed me to define and manage routes within the application, ensuring that specific components were rendered when certain URLs were accessed.
+Here's how I approached dynamic route creation for the specific content categories:

 *Route Configuration*